 You can move it from different hosting provider and you download WordPress, the software, but you also need to pay for hosting.
 You also need to pay for a domain name separately and these are yearly charges, but you get this content management system and a way of I guess creating pages, creating, creating blog posts for your website.

 And it’s extremely customisable because it is open source, and it’s not controlled completely by one organization.
 People are able to add plugins, which is extra code to increase the functionality of the site and it’s very, very flexible.

 When I talk about Squarespace, we talk about Squarespace as a software as a service provider.
-So essentially you pay a monthly fee but you get the content management system.
+Essentially you pay a monthly fee but you get the content management system.

-So the way of accessing and creating your website, you get web hosting, you also get e-commerce, options and support and a domain name as well.
-So whereas with WordPress you need to pay separately for your domain name and for your hosting, Squarespace is all in one, so you get hosting, you get the site builder and you get the domain name all for a monthly or a yearly annual fee.
+The way of accessing and creating your website, you get web hosting, you also get e-commerce, options and support and a domain name as well.
+Whereas with WordPress you need to pay separately for your domain name and for your hosting, Squarespace is all in one, so you get hosting, you get the site builder and you get the domain name all for a monthly or a yearly annual fee.

 For the most part, yours will look like this too.
 I have a couple of plugins which you may not have, so the section that you see in the dash board may be slightly different, but for the most part this is what WordPress looks like.